Let’s stay in touch

 Here’s how: high latencies between action and response, specifically head movements, cause motion sickness for VR users.
 Overcoming high latency would increase the usefulness and enjoyment users get from both AR and VR experiences.

-19. Disney and Verizon, two big shots, announced at the Consumer Electronics Show (CES) earlier this year their 5G-based partnership for production innovation. (medium.com)
+19. Disney and Verizon, two big shots, announced at the Consumer Electronics Show (CES) earlier this year their 5G-based partnership for product innovation. medium.com

 What happens when technology meets art?
 Magic.
 Hollywood isn’t very far behind when it comes to 5G adoption.
 From a production viewpoint, 5G will sanction cloud-based production workflows to back high-quality content creation.

-In the future, 5G could help deliver real-time, virtual reality experiences from the field direct to viewers.
+In the future, 5G could help deliver real-time, virtual reality experiences from the field directly to viewers.

 The company is making use of IoT devices for on-time maintenance, process monitoring, and environmental controls, using a conventional local area WiFi network.
 However, with 5G, the company could do something that was previously impossible: incorporate autonomous forklifts as well as other vehicles, increasing efficiency.

-If you’re a millennial, prepare to be marketed heavily to; you are the prime segment for 5G products and services.
+If you’re a millennial, prepare to be marketed heavily too: you are the prime segment for 5G products and services.

 Mainstream retailers including Walmart for instance, have already joined forces with Lego and tech supplier ‘Seek’ to bring Lego sets to life, allowing them to battle and interact right on the store’s floor.
 5G will only accelerate and improve these experiences.

-25. Users are most likely to undergo nausea in VR if the latency is goes above 20 ms. However, with 5G’s sub-2 ms or sub-5 latency, the user experience will be ‘top-notch’. (forbes.com)
+25. Users are most likely to undergo nausea in VR if the latency goes above 20 ms. However, with 5G’s sub-2 ms or sub-5 latency, the user experience will be ‘top-notch’. forbes.com

 It should feel natural as VR is all about immersion.
 VR requires the consumption of more data than general technology gigs, hence, it’s imperative that high latency is overcome for a ‘wow’ VR experience.